yesgee/socialights/project-plan.md

 ### Functional Requirements

 * Install the Application

 The user should be able to install the SociaLights app easily and must also be able to configure his name it.

-* Send notification about the availability of SociaLights.
+* Send Notification about SociaLights.

 The application notify the users about the availability of SociaLights when they enter the coffee room.

 * Turn on/off Notifications